champost/demographer/README.rst

 ..
 [1] Unfortunately, sometimes creating a virtual environment with conda does not install
-       all of the nice packages.
-You may have to install some of them manually if they do not download properly using the conda install command in the `Installation Instructions`_ section.
+       all of the necessary packages.
+You might have to install some of them manually if they do not download properly.
+To install them, use the conda install command in the `Troubleshooting`_ section.
-       If you run into an error while installing or trying to run DemoGrapher, see Troubleshooting_).